File information

 Allows volumetric effects in ELDEN RING to render at a much higher quality when Volumetric Quality is set to "High" or "Maximum" over the vanilla settings.
 "Medium" is now the same as the vanilla "Maximum" quality and "Low" disables volumetric effects entirely to cover niche situations.
 Still images don't do this justice, the improvement is much easier to notice when you play for yourself.

-Highlighted Optional File: Beyond Maximum (work in progress/experimental, some changes may not work!)
+Highlighted File: Beyond Maximum (work in progress/experimental, some changes may not work!)

 Most settings have been adjusted at their highest selectable setting in favour of visual fidelity over performance, pushing things as far as possible before crashes occur.
-This will likely humble even very high-end systems at 4K or higher, even while using an upscaling/frame generation mod.
+This will hurt performance a lot, even on very high-end systems (especially at 4K or higher) and with an upscaling/frame generation mod installed.

-- Level of Detail (LODs): All parameter values from the significantly better LOD restored 1.16 mod have been imported via CSV tables available.
-This drastically improves level of detail across the game and even increases the distance at which non-RT shadows are rendered.
-This has a heavy performance cost but makes screenshots look fantastic.
+• Level of Detail (LODs): All parameter values from the significantly better LOD restored 1.16 mod have been imported via the CSV tables available.
+Improves level of detail across the game and even increases the distance at which non-RT shadows are rendered.
+This has a large impact to performance.
+Remove the regulation.bin file if you don't want these changes.

-- Motion Blur: changed "High" setting to use hidden Ultra value parameters (disables forceScaleVelocityBuffer, which when enabled, decreases the resolution of the velocity buffer, increased sampleCountBias parameter value from "0" to "2", and increased recurrenceCountBias parameter value from "0" to "1").
-I am unsure if this actually does anything.
+• Motion Blur: changed "High" setting to use hidden Ultra value parameters (disables forceScaleVelocityBuffer, which when enabled, decreases the resolution of the velocity buffer, increased sampleCountBias parameter value from "0" to "2", and increased recurrenceCountBias parameter value from "0" to "1").
+Note: unsure if this does anything

-- Shadow Quality: all quality settings have had a blur filter applied for soft shadows, reducing aliasing and is closer to how ray traced shadows appear generally, "textureMinSize" has been increased from "128" to "4096", "textureMaxSize" has been increased to "65536" for rasterised shadows (non-raytraced shadows).
-This is the highest quality I could set before the game crashed upon loading a save - don't expect 65K resolution shadows everywhere but they will be much higher quality overall.
-"High" quality is the same as vanilla "Maximum", "Medium" is unchanged and "Low" has had its quality reduced even further than vanilla's setting for the fun of it.
+• Shadow Quality: all shadow settings now use soft shadows, "Maximum" has had its "textureMinSize" value increased from "128" to "4096" and "textureMaxSize" has been increased to "65536" for shadows (don't expect 65K shadows everywhere, but they will be much higher quality).
+"High" quality is the same as vanilla "Maximum", "Medium" is unchanged and "Low" disables shadow rendering entirely, for the fun of it.

-- Lighting Quality: "Maximum" setting has been changed to render lights several times further than vanilla.
+• Lighting Quality: "Maximum" setting has been changed to render lights several times further than vanilla.
 "High" setting now renders lights at 2x the vanilla Maximum setting distance and the "Medium" setting now renders at the vanilla Maximum setting distance.
-I'm not sure if this even works anymore - if it doesn't now, it used to at one point and is why I made any changes at all...
-Let me know!

-- Effects Quality: "Maximum" setting values are all quadrupled over the vanilla Maximum setting.
+• Effects Quality: "Maximum" setting values are all quadrupled over the vanilla Maximum setting.
 "High" setting now renders at doubled distance over the vanilla Maximum setting.
 "Medium" setting now uses vanilla Maximum setting values.
 "Low" is unchanged.
-Unsure if this does anything, difficult to test - let me know.

-- Shader Quality: changed "High" setting, which is the highest option in-game, to enable the highPrecisionNormalEnabled parameter.
-Unsure if this does anything, difficult to test.
+• Shader Quality: changed "High" setting, which is the highest option in-game, to enable the highPrecisionNormalEnabled parameter.

 Known Issues & Workarounds